hth313/boost41/doc/misc.rst

 ----

-This is the ubiquitous ``CODE`` function used to encode a non-normalized number based on a hexadecimal value in the alpha register.
+This is the ubiquitous ``CODE`` function used to encode a non-normalized number based on a hexadecimal value in the Alpha register.
 The resulting value is put in the X register.

-As with ``DECODE``, you may want to look into the Ladybug module.
-The ``CODE`` and ``DECODE`` are included for completeness in the case when you do not have Ladybug module inserted in your HP-41.

 .. index:: Half-nut display; contrast, display; contrast